 All students whose name appears on a grade roster, regardless of the length of their attendance in the class, will receive for each course attempted one of the grades listed below.
-If, however, the student withdraws officially from a course during the first week of classes, the student's name will not appear on the grade roster, nor will the transcript show the course.
+If, however, a student withdraws officially from a course during the first week of classes (or a different schedule adjustment period for short terms), the student's name will not appear on the grade roster, nor will the transcript show the course.

-All grades are given solely on the basis of an instructor's judgment of a student's scholarly attainment.
+All grades for students who have actively participated in classes are given solely on the basis of an instructor's judgment of a student's scholarly attainment.